-Nick is entering his fifth season as head strength and conditioning coach at Carleton University, where he oversees the training of eight varsity teams.
+Nick is the head strength and conditioning coach at Carleton University, where he oversees the training of eight varsity teams.
 Additionally, he currently serves as the lead strength and conditioning coach for Ringette Canada’s Senior and Junior National teams, and is a strength coach with Hockey Canada’s National Women’s programs.
 He is a certified strength and conditioning coach, through the national strength and conditioning association.

 Nick has gathered a wealth of experience in the field of sports performance and athlete reconditioning through his work with a plethora of different athletes and teams.
 He has had the opportunity to work with athletes from a wide array of different sporting backgrounds, including athletes from various National teams and sports, NHL, KHL, CFL, ECHL, OHL NCAA and CIS.